Mechanism and Regulation of Nuclear Expansion:

 There's no doubt that people will dope via microbes.
 Companies are talking about significant cosmetic changes.
 There will be new smells and new functions.
 It's an exciting area because you don't have to modify a person's genes to give them a new role.
 You can provide them with a pill with a microbe that has a unique function.
 If the microbes don't stay around, you might have to take that pill every day, but you could still add a living, bio-producing organism into your system that could last longer or do different things than a typical drug.

 The central question of my research group is, how does microbiota maintain homeostasis to define health?
-By perturbing a typical microbial environment, we would like to know (a) how is the restoration dynamics, (b) how the perturbation affects physiology (e.g., metabolism and innate mucosal immunity), (c) how do gut-adipose-brain axis regulate the gut microbiome or how is physiology being regulated by the microbiome.
+By perturbing a typical microbial environment, we would like to know (a) how the restoration dynamics, (b) how the perturbation affects physiology (e.g., metabolism and innate mucosal immunity), (c) how the gut-adipose-brain axis regulates the gut microbiome or how is physiology being regulated by the microbiome.

 More focused information on specific research topics that are ongoing in AichLab

-Gut microbial dysbiosis & consequences: One major role of the microbiome is to maintain health.
+Gut microbial dysbiosis & consequences: One major role of the microbiome in maintaining health.
 Thus, dysbiosis disrupts the home to cause diseases.
-It is, therefore, important to have a balance of beneficial microbes to avoid disruption to happen.
+Therefore, it is important to have a balance of beneficial microbes to avoid disruption.
 But the question is, how do the microbes do it?
 A key paradigm is to perturb the microbiome and study to establish the role of the microbiome (collection of all commensal microbes, such as bacteria, fungi, viruses, and their genes) in maintaining health.
-In this project, we used Dextran sulfate sodium (DSS) to perturb the gut microbiota in Th1 and Th2 biased mice.
+This project used Dextran sulfate sodium (DSS) to perturb the gut microbiota in Th1 and Th2-biased mice.

-Results from the current study so far revealed that the dysbiotic condition was stable and long and had a large impact on immune dysregulation following treatment with DSS.
+The current study revealed that the dysbiotic condition was stable and long and greatly impacted immune dysregulation following treatment with DSS.
 Moreover, the DSS-treated group of both mice strains showed typical diseased symptoms resembling human colitis pathophysiology.
 The current study with DSS treatment also helped us establish a new model system for studying colitis.
-We utilized a multi-omics approach to understand colitis's onset and etiology in the current study.
+The current study utilized a multi-omics approach to understand colitis's onset and etiology.
 Further studies are ongoing to understand the mechanism.
 This study was initiated by Ms. Sohini Mukhopadhyay, a Ph.D. candidate in AichLab.
 A few relevant publications from this research can be found here.

 Altered Light-dark cycle: The light and darkness affect physiology in various ways.
 The circadian clock is one such vital parameter.
 The circadian clock can coordinate, regulate, and predict physiology and behavior in response to the standard light-dark (LD) cycle.
 If we alter the LD cycle, it can perturb behavior, the brain, and associated physiological parameters and the commensal microbiome.
 The extreme alteration of LD can be done by exposing ethically approved animal models (in this case, mice) in constant darkness (DD) or light.
 We studied the role of DD for an extended period on male and female mice of Th1 (C57BL/6) and Th2(BALB/c) biased mice.
 The length of DD exposure and the sex of experimental animals are crucial variables that could alter the impact of DD on the brain, behavior, and physiology, which have not yet been explored.
 We exposed mice to DD for three and five weeks and studied their impact on 1) behavior, 2) hormones, 3) the prefrontal cortex, and 4) metabolites in male and female mice.
 We also studied the effect of three weeks of standard light-dark cycle restoration after five weeks of DD on the above-mentioned parameters.
 The results revealed DD exposure was associated with anxiety-like behavior, increased corticosterone, pro-inflammatory cytokines (TNF-α, IL-6, and IL-1β), downregulated neurotrophins (BDNF and NGF), and altered metabolite profile during DD exposure is dependent on the sex of the animals and immunological bias.
 Females showed a more robust adaptation than males under DD exposure.
 The work was primarily developed by another PhD candidate Mr. Dhyanendra Singh.
 More detailed reports can be found here.

-Direct and indirect assault: While working on various perturbation and developmental models, we also thought to develop a comparative analysis following direct and indirect perturbation of gut microbiome.
-We already discussed briefly DSS-induced perturbation developed by Sohini.
+Direct and indirect assault: While working on various perturbation and developmental models, we also thought of developing a comparative analysis following direct and indirect perturbation of the gut microbiome.
+We have already briefly discussed DSS-induced perturbation developed by Sohini.
 Dr. Pratikshya Ray, a former Ph.D. candidate of the lab, studied the role of various antibiotics (Vancomycin, Ampicillin, Neomycin, Ciprofloxacin, AVNM) on gut microbial dysbiosis and its effects on host physiology.
 Ms. Swati Sagarika Panda (another Ph.D. candidate) is studying the role of a much broader antibiotic cocktail (we call it a 9-antibiotic cocktail or, in short, 9-AB) on host physiology following a gut microbial perturbation in mice models.
 Preliminary studies suggested a key impact on the brain and adipogenesis.
 This adipogenesis is being further studied by master's students, Ms. Shivani Meena, Ms. Isha Dwivedi, and Ms. Akanskshya Nayak, in vitro in 2D- and 3D adipocytes.
-A comparative direct and indirect assault (perturbation) of the gut microbiome is being studied by Sohini and an MSc student Debopriya Saha.
+A comparative direct and indirect assault (perturbation) of the gut microbiome was initiated by Sohini and was assisted by an MSc project student, Debopriya Saha.
+Currently, Mr. Kartika Sahu is analyzing those data further using various networking and phase space models.

 Microbes, Mitochondria, and their roles in NAFLD and PD: A new venture initiated by the trinity of new Ph.D. candidates Arka Jyoti De, Tanuja Mohanty, and Ankita Das.
 Ankita also plans to develop a few brain organoids and some integrated MSc project students.